What Is Trauma-Informed Care? Key Takeaways for Facilities

 Research from the U.S. Department of Veterans Affairs suggests everyone may experience trauma at some point in their lives.
 Shocking and dangerous situations may cause post-traumatic stress disorder (PTSD), which affects about 6% of the U.S. population.

 The Center for Health Care Strategies (CHCS) established the Trauma-Informed Care Information Resource Center as a resource guide for facilities interested in implementing the framework.
 It recognizes the trauma-informed care principles established by the Substance Abuse and Mental Health Services Administration (SAMHSA).
-The six key principles of trauma-informed care include:
+The six guiding principles of trauma-informed care are outlined and defined in the table below.

-3. Peer support — An organization integrates ways for peers to support one another through shared experiences
+Peer support An organization integrates ways for peers to support one another through shared experiences.
+This builds a sense of community and an additional layer of support beyond the provider-patient relationship.

-4. Collaboration and mutuality — A foundation of shared decision-making allows collaboration between patients, staff, and organizational leaders
+Collaboration and mutuality A foundation of shared decision-making allows collaboration between patients, staff, and organizational leaders.
+This fosters a sense of shared responsibility for patients’ well-being.

-6. Cultural, historical, and gender issues — Providers and staff recognize biases, stereotypes, and historical trauma that can shape an individual’s experience
+Cultural, historical, and gender issues Providers and staff recognize biases, stereotypes, and historical trauma that can shape an individual’s experience.
+By recognizing and respecting diverse cultural backgrounds, healthcare providers make informed decisions in the way they deliver care.

 How to Apply a Trauma-Informed Care Model at Your Facility